All Episodes

 I like the fact that people are worried.

-Let me let me give an admonition.
+Let me give an admonition.

-If, in other words, I don't want people to get complacent.
+In other words, I don't want people to get complacent.

-Remember, in 2022, we were told we were going to have a red wave.
+Remember in 2022, we were told we were going to have a red wave.

 It didn't materialize.